tolomea/rotarycraft/README.md

-# An example of the difference between the variants
+# An example difference between the variants
+Because we've removed restriction 1b above we can change the steam engine to have very little torque at low speed, so it needs to be spun up before it can drive anything.

-We have a steam engine driving some machines, the system is turning and at equilibrium.
+Imagine we have a steam engine driving some machines, the system is turning and at equilibrium.

 We add a new machine to the line (perhaps by engaging a clutch) overloading the steam engine, the setup winds down to a halt, technically we've lifted the consumed torque curve so the only equilibrium speed is at 0.

-We remove the new machine returning the setup to it's previous state.
+Then we remove the new machine returning the setup to it's previous configuration.

 In the static system the steam engine has max torque at 0 speed so it spins up to it's old speed and the setup returns to the old (and only) equilibrium speed.

-In the dynamic system the steam engine might have no torque at low speed, so it can't restart the existing machines, it's effectively stalled, technically speaking the setup actually has two equilibrium speeds the second being at 0 speed, before we messed with it it was operating at the higher equilibrium speed, now we've bumped it to the lower one.
+In the dynamic system the steam engine has no torque at low speed, so it can't restart the existing machines, it's effectively stalled.
+Technically speaking the setup actually has two equilibrium speeds the second being at 0 speed.
+Before we messed with it it was operating at the higher equilibrium speed, now we've bumped it to the lower one.

 To restart the steam engine we have to remove all the load so it is free to spin up to full speed, then we can reattach the load and it will settle into the original equilibrium.